telegraphic/hickle/README.md

   2. it stores data in HDF5
   3. You can easily compress your data.

+The main reasons not to use hickle are:

+  1. You want to serialize arbitrary python objects.
+For this, use pickle; currently, hickle only supports data-like objects (dicts, lists, numpy arrays etc).
+  2. You want to convert your data in JSON.
+For this, use a json or uJson.

 So, if you want your data in HDF5, or if your pickling is taking too long, give hickle a try.
 Hickle is particularly good at storing large numpy arrays, thanks to h5py running under the hood.

 Performance comparison
 ----------------------